divya-patil132/Superstore_Data_Analysis/README.md

 2. Open the `Dashboard Project.pbix` file in Power BI Desktop.
 3. Interact with the dashboard by applying filters and exploring visualizations.
 4. Modify or extend the dashboard as needed for your analysis.

+## Contact
+-For questions or suggestions, feel free to open an issue or contact me directly at [patildivya237@gmail.com].